Programs and Activities

 Intercultural Exchange Events Series

-The International Programs Office has developed event series to help foster on-going social and cultural integration between international and US students.
-Within this structure of the event series, international and US students can interact with one another in different social and learning activities.
+The International Programs Office has developed event series to help foster on-going social and cultural integration between international and U.S. students.
+Within this structure of the event series, international and U.S. students can interact with one another in different social and learning activities.
 On-campus programming includes cultural presentations where both international students and returned study abroad students can teach their peers and the wider campus community about their own culture or the culture they experienced while studying abroad.
 The presenters also introduce the audience to some of the food popular to that country or culture.
-In addition, a Halloween celebration featuring pumpkin carving allows US students to share a unique tradition and holiday that is not popular in many other countries.
+In addition, a Halloween celebration featuring pumpkin carving allows U.S. students to share a unique tradition and holiday that is not popular in many other countries.

-The Intercultural Exchange series also includes off campus and local activities, such an excursion to Niagara Falls, snow tubing at Greek Peak Mountain, local sporting events, bowling, movies, shopping trips to Destiny USA mall, NY State Fair, the Syracuse Zoo, and kayaking & paddle-boarding at Taughannock Falls State Park.
+The Intercultural Exchange series also includes off campus and local activities, such an excursion to Niagara Falls, snow tubing at Greek Peak Mountain, local sporting events, bowling, movies, shopping trips to Destiny USA mall, NY State Fair, the Syracuse Zoo, and hiking at Taughannock Falls State Park.
 Students have found that these trips are essential to forging lasting relationships and learning more about their local community.

 International Club